Natay/musictube/README.md

 does not support playlists for now, just individual links

-meant for personal use so there I haven't tested on other machines ( works on linux ).
+meant for personal use so I haven't tested on other machines ( works on linux ).